DonaK695/PSP_ParkerNet_switchback_classifier/README.md

 	🔹 **Train ParkerNet** with different **seeds** and **train-validation splits**.

-*Note: A large file needed to run Notebook 1 is archived on Zenodo.
-See "Instructions for using Notebook1" below.*

 - 📂 ParkerNet_Ensemble_Prediction: Subfolder containing Jupyter notebook needed to perform ensemble prediction on new (prediction) datasets.
 	📜 **ParkerNet_Ensemble_Prediction/ParkerNet_Version1_1_Ensemble_Prediction_ApJS_Notebook2of3_SPC_SPANI.ipynb**
 	🔹 Computes **ensemble (weighted average) predictions** from **71 pre-trained ParkerNet models**.
 	🔹 Includes **datasets for prediction**, or use your own data!

-*Note: A large file needed to run Notebook 2 is archived on Zenodo.
-See "Instructions for using Notebook1" below.*

 - 📂 ParkerNet_ApJS_Figures: Data Visualization & Figures